artsandmetaphysics/goodlifeodyssey/documents/the-iliad.md

 > of all that breathe and crawl across the earth.
 > ~ (17.447--8)

-Achilles' hours prophesies to his death:
+Achilles' horse prophesies his death:

 > And Roan Beauty the horse with flashing hoofs
 > spoke up from under the yoke, bowing his head low